awuorm/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT
+    c.CategoryName,
+   COUNT(p.CategoryID) AS NumberOfProducts
+FROM Categories AS c
+JOIN Products AS p
+    ON p.CategoryID = c.CategoryID
+GROUP BY c.CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT
+    od.OrderID,
+   SUM(od.Quantity) AS ItemCount
+FROM OrderDetails AS od
+GROUP BY od.OrderID;